Robert Bayly: Sporting Fingal

 Bayly joined Sporting Fingal before the start of the 2009 League of Ireland First Division season.
 He made his League debut on the opening day of the 2009 season against Waterford United In an extraordinary season he scored the goal that clinched Sporting's promotion to the Premier Division against Bray Wanderers in a play-off and then six days later won his first senior medal winning the FAI Cup at Tallaght Stadium following Fingal's 2–1 victory over Sligo Rovers.
 Despite a successful season at Sporting Fingal, Bayly parted company with the club at the end of the season.

 Shamrock Rovers

 Bayly signed for Shamrock Rovers on 15 March 2010.
 He made his debut as a substitute the next day at Tallaght Stadium.
-He scored Rovers' equaliser in the Europa League tie against Bnei Yehuda Tel Aviv F.C. in the first European game at Tallaght Stadium.
+He scored Rovers' equaliser in the UEFA Europa League tie against Bnei Yehuda Tel Aviv F.C. in the first European game at Tallaght Stadium.
 In total, Bayly scored three goals in 35 appearances for the Hoops.